Asset Protection Permits

 How do I reclaim my security bond?

-- Book a final inspection, preferably via email to firstname.lastname@example.org or by calling customer service 8571 5350.
-Allow 48 hours for an inspection to occur
+Book a final inspection via email to firstname.lastname@example.org or by telephoning 8571 5350.
+Allow 48 hours for an inspection to occur.

 How long does it take to obtain a Permit?

-Your permit will be issued within 10 working days, subject to receipt of all required information, and is valid for the specified period, or 12 months from the date of issue, unless renewed or extended.
+The permit will be issued within ten working days, subject to receipt of all required information.
+The permit is valid for the specified period, or 12 months from the date of issue, unless renewed or extended.

 How do I renew or extend my Permit?